VoxelForge/VoxelForge/API.md

 Always `nil`.

 ### `doc.add_entry_alias(category_id, entry_id, alias)`
 Adds a single alias for an entry.
-When an entry has an alias, attempting to open an entry by an alias name results in opening the entry of the original name.
+When an entry has an alias, supplying the alias to a function which demands an `entry_id` will work as if the original `entry_id` has been supplied.
 Aliases are true within one category only.

 #### Parameters
 * `category_id`: Category identifier of the category of the entry in question
-* `entry_id`: Entry identifier of the entry to create an alias for
+* `entry_id`: The original (!) entry identifier of the entry to create an alias for
 * `alias`: Alias (string) for `entry_id`

 #### Return value